English Language Learner (ELL) Program

 Students are determined to be eligible for ELL Services through a screening and identification process and outlined by specific exit and entry requirements established by the Vermont Agency of Education.

-- At the time of registration, parents/guardians of each new student will complete the state required VT Primary/ Home Language Survey.
+- At the time of registration, parents/guardians of each new student will complete the Primary Home Language Survey.
 If any other language is indicated on the Survey, the ELL teacher assigned to that school is notified and provided with a copy of the Survey.

 - If it is determined that this student is an ELL student, the ELL teacher will develop an ELL Student Service Plan which outlines the nature and frequency of ELL services provided to the student that year.
 The Service Plan will be revisited throughout the year and may be revised to meet the changing needs of the student.
 Parents/guardians will receive notification of assessment results and ELL status determination, as well as a copy of the ELL Student Service Plan (if applicable).
 Parents will be given an opportunity to ask questions or share their concerns.